 However, if you only have time to learn one language for data science, many people recommend prioritizing Python.
 Not only it is an easy-to-learn language, but it is also versatile.
 You can use Python for data analysis, game development, robotics, network engineering, and more.

 Machine learning is an emerging field within the realm of computer and information science research.
 This career field is garnering more interest than ever, with a projected 21 percent growth between 2021 and 2031.
 If you want to prepare for a career in this branch of artificial intelligence, a good place to start is to review the capabilities of Java vs Python for machine learning.
 This can help you identify which is the best suited for your career goals.

 Python for Machine Learning

-Given the virtues enumerated above, it’s no shock that Python has found widespread adoption in the machine learning community.
-Using Python for machine learning can boil down to building actual algorithms in raw Python, or doing the same thing with a popular library like Sklearn or TensorFlow.
+Python has found widespread adoption in the machine learning community, mainly because of its ease of use and accessibility.
+Using Python for machine learning can boil down to building actual algorithms in raw Python or doing the same thing with a popular library like scikit-learn or TensorFlow.

 Java for Machine Learning

-One reason to use Java for machine learning is simply because there is so much of it around.
-Many companies have huge Java codebases, and much of the open-source stack for processing big data is written in Java.
+One reason to use Java for machine learning is simply that there is so much of it around.
+Many companies have huge Java codebases, and much of the open source stack for processing big data is written in Java.
 This means that Java-based machine learning projects will likely be easier to integrate with existing repositories.

-Like Python, there are also plenty of 3rd party Java libraries for machine learning.
-Deeplearning4j allows for the creation of any kind of neural network, and furnishes support for popular algorithms like linear regression and k-nearest neighbors.
-If you don’t like that, you could also go with Neuroph, and alternative Java library for neural networks.
-Hyperparameter tuning–a fancy phrase which points at an exceptionally important part of getting machine learning algorithms to run effectively–can be handled with the Arbiter Java library.
+Like Python, there are also plenty of third-party Java libraries for machine learning.
+Deeplearning4j allows for the creation of any kind of neural network and furnishes support for popular algorithms like linear regression and k-nearest neighbors.
+Other libraries include Neuroph and Arbiter Java.